AbhiJeet70/Attack_GraphNN/README.md

 - **Pubmed**
 - **Citeseer**

 All datasets are publicly available in the PyTorch Geometric library.
+The data pre-processing is done with [DeepRobust](https://deeprobust.readthedocs.io/en/latest/graph/data.html)

 ## Repository Structure